SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

-   Although ``break`` is not required in Swift, you can use a ``break`` statement to match and ignore a particular case or to break out of a matched case before that case has completed its execution.
+   Although ``break`` isn't required in Swift, you can use a ``break`` statement to match and ignore a particular case or to break out of a matched case before that case has completed its execution.
    For details, see :ref:`ControlFlow_BreakInASwitchStatement`.

 The body of each case *must* contain at least one executable statement.
-It is not valid to write the following code, because the first case is empty:
+It isn't valid to write the following code, because the first case is empty:

 .. testcode:: noFallthrough